zincbase/zincserver/docs/Technical overview.md

 When the server is started, it spawns an HTTP(S) server and becomes available for requests.
 It does not initially process or load any datastore (aside from its global configuration datastore).

-When a datastore is first referenced in a request, it is loaded (as well as its own configuration, if exists), and a minimal chronological index of its revisions is generated and stored in memory (or alternatively: a cached one is loaded from disk).
+When a datastore is first referenced in a request, its file is opened, and its configuration, if exists, is loaded to memory.
+A minimal chronological index of its revisions is generated and stored in memory (or alternatively: a cached one is loaded from disk).
 This index is a very simple sorted list of the form:
 ```
 (timestamp, offset), (timestamp, offset), (timestamp, offset), (timestamp, offset), ...
 ```